 Three Indirect Benefits of Corporate Alumni Programs

-We’ve talked plenty about the benefit of adding a corporate alumni program to attract boomerang employees down the road.
+We’ve talked plenty about the benefit of adding corporate alumni programs to attract boomerang employees down the road.
 However, there are other positive outcomes for your company if you implement an alumni plan and stay in touch with a network of current and former employees.
 Here’s a few common outcomes which are a little less obvious.

 If you’re in HR or Talent Acquisition, chances are you’re seeing this trend in action: Professionals in their 20s and 30s are changing jobs far more than a decade back.
 In some cases, workers may hold 5 or more positions in the first 6 years of their working life.
 Those frequent job changes don’t mean they’re fed up with former employers; they may just be moving on to new opportunities.
 Many even still have positive memories of former employers.
 Why not leverage this for positive brand recognition by keeping alumni in the loop as your company grows, hires and evolves?